-Last year, the world took another step toward to restoring partial vision to those who are blind.
-On a typically cold winter day in Chicago, neurosurgeons from Rush University implanted 25 tiny devices, into the brain of the first volunteer in a groundbreaking critical trial to test a wireless Intracortical Visual Prosthesis (ICVP), the first of its kind.
+Last year, the world took another step toward restoring partial vision to those who are blind.
+On a typically cold winter day in Chicago, neurosurgeons from Rush University implanted 25 tiny devices into the brain of the first volunteer in a groundbreaking critical trial to test a wireless Intracortical Visual Prosthesis (ICVP).

-Since April 2022, The Chicago Lighthouse’s Hilton Center for Prosthetic Vision Rehabilitation has served as the testing center and rehabilitation home for the ICVP clinical trial, and the results so far, according to Dr. Tricia Grant, The Lighthouse’s Vice President of Research and Lauren M. Ross Chair of Low Vision Research, are promising.
+Since April 2022, The Chicago Lighthouse’s Hilton Center for Prosthetic Vision Rehabilitation has served as the testing center and rehabilitation home for the ICVP clinical trial.
+The results so far, according to Dr. Tricia Grant, The Lighthouse’s Vice President of Research and Lauren M. Ross Chair of Low Vision Research, are promising.
 In the following Q&A, Dr. Grant provides an update.

 What happened during the surgery last year?

-A diagram showing the location and size or the implants used in the surgery
+A diagram showing the location and size of the implants used in the surgery

 What are these implants designed to do?